keypom/keypom-docs/docs/Concepts/Keypom Protocol/Github Readme/Types of Drops/usage-customization.md

 The `permissions` parameter assigns which claim methods the user can call with the key you give them.
 They can either call both, or just one.

 ### Use case
-Pretend you are hosting a talk about your NEAR dApp, Kramerly, and are onboarding a bunch of new user from the audience.
-You wish to make sure that all these audience member who are onboarded onto your dApp have accounts that take the form `${YOUR_ACCOUNT}.kramerly.near` so that they can receive exclusive rewards when interacting with your dApp.
+Pretend you are hosting a talk about your NEAR dApp: `Kramerly`.
+Your only goal is to onboard as many *new* users from the audience as possible.
+If the user already has a NEAR wallet, they shouldn't be able to claim assets and onboard.
+This is similar to free-trials in Web2 whereby only new users are able to participate.

-To do this, you can set the `permissions` parameter to `create_account_and_claim` and set the `root_account_id` parameter to `kramerly.near`.
-This way, you can ensure that everybody must create a new account with the form of `${YOUR_ACCOUNT}.kramerly.near` to interact with your dApp.
+To do this, you can set the `permissions` parameter to `create_account_and_claim`.

 ---

 ## Refund Deposit
 *Default: False*

-This `refund_deposit` parameter defines whether or not a storage deposit for creating a new wallet should be refunded to the drop owner if a new account is not created.
+This `refund_deposit` parameter defines whether or not the `deposit_for_use` amount should be refunded to the drop owner if `claim` is called rather than `create_account_and_claim`.

-Part of funding a drop is covering the cost for creating a new named account.
-However, if the `claim` method is called, the deposit will be unused.
-If left as false, the deposit will be given to the user.
+Part of funding a drop is *optionally* covering the cost for creating a new named account.
+Sometimes, you might want to sponsor a small amount of $NEAR to cover that cost but it should only be used for account creation.
+If an account is *not* being created (through calling `create_account_and_claim`, the `deposit_per_use` should be sent back to the funder.

 ### Use case
-This parameter is usually a helpful mechanism when onboarding large numbers of users into NEAR.
-Pretend you are onboarding 100,000 new users onto NEAR.
-Since they are new, you factor in the storage deposit needed to create all the new wallets into your funding costs.
-However, it turns out half of the users had existing wallets.
+This parameter is usually a helpful mechanism when onboarding large numbers of users onto NEAR.
+Pretend you are onboarding 100,000 new users.
+Since they are new, you factor in the storage deposit needed to create the new wallets into your funding costs.
+After the event, however, it turns out half of the users had existing wallets.

-If `refund_deposit` was true, you would be refunded the deposit for creating 50,000 new wallets.
-With a cost of 0.2 $NEAR, you would be refunded 10,000 $NEAR.
+If `refund_deposit` was true, you would be refunded the `deposit_per_use` that normally would have been sent to the existing NEAR wallets.

 ---

 ## Auto-Delete Drop
 *Default: False*

-If `auto_delete_drop` is `true`, the drop to deleted once all the keys have been fully used (every key has used all of its `uses_per_key`).
+If `auto_delete_drop` is set to `true`, the drop will be deleted once all the keys have been used and deleted.

 ### Use case
-A great use case for auto-deleting a drop would be drops created for certain events.
-Pretend you are at NEARCON and create an NFT drop for [ticketing](../../../../Tutorials/Advanced/ticketing/concept.md).
-Once the event is over, there is no need for that particular drop anymore.

-Rather than needing to make sure all the keys are used and then deleting it, this configuration will automatically delete it for you.
+A great use case is for one-off drops where you don't plan on adding more keys to.
+By setting `auto_delete_drop` to true, the drop will automatically be deleted once all the keys are used.

 ---